reshmabidikar/slate/source/includes/_subscription.md

 Creating a subscription often triggers the creation of an invoice, and associated with this there is often a payment (against the invoice).
 If **callCompletion** is true, the call to this API will be delayed until the invoice is created and/or the payment is processed.
 However, the maximum delay in seconds will be given by **callTimeoutSec**.

-**Other Notes**
+**Other Notes:**
+* Specifying the `startDate`/`billingStartDate` as part of the request body has no effect, these dates need to be passed as query parameters (`entitlementDate`/`billingDate`).
-The `entitlementDate` drives the subscription state.
+* The `entitlementDate` drives the subscription state.
 So, if a subscription is created with a future `entitlementDate`, its state remains `PENDING` until the date is reached after which it becomes `ACTIVE`.

 **Response**